 Alice was born in 1843 and was the third child of Queen Victoria and Prince Albert.
 Her name was chosen because Lord Melbourne, the former prime minister, had expressed to Queen Victoria that it was his favourite name.

-In 1863 the first of the couple’s children was born; baby Victoria arrived while Alice was attending the wedding of her brother the Prince of Wales and Alexandra of Denmark.
-The baby was born in the presence of her grandmother, the Queen, who quickly made it clear to Alice that she did not like her style of parenting.
+In 1863 the first of the couple’s children was born; baby Victoria arrived while Alice was attending the wedding of her brother, the Prince of Wales and Alexandra of Denmark.
+The baby was born in the presence of her grandmother, the Queen, who quickly made it clear to Alice that she did not like her parenting style.
 Alice wished to breastfeed her own children, an idea which appalled Victoria, but she persisted and raised her children as she wished.
 By 1874, the couple had seven children; Victoria, Elisabeth, Irene, Ernest, Friedrich, Alix and Marie.

-Aside from her role as a mother, Alice continued to support numerous charities, especially devoting herself to women’s causes.
+Aside from her role as a mother, Alice supported numerous charities, primarily devoting herself to women’s causes.
 She became interested in nursing and befriended Florence Nightingale; this interest became useful when Hesse was caught up in the Austro-Prussian war on the side of Austria in 1866.
 This war meant that Alice and her sister Victoria the Crown Princess of Prussia were set against each other as enemies.
 During the war, Alice visited the sick, and her charities took over the running of the state military hospitals.
-Hesse fared badly at the end of the war and lost both wealth and territory which deeply upset Alice, especially as her sister celebrated Prussia’s victory.
+Hesse fared badly at the end of the war and lost both wealth and territory, which deeply upset Alice, especially as her sister celebrated Prussia’s victory.

 In May 1873, Alice experienced yet another tragedy when her youngest son Friedrich fell from a window and died.
 He had haemophilia, which most likely made the injuries of the fall much worse.
-Alice felt lonely and did not receive the emotional support she needed from her mother or her husband.
+Alice felt lonely and did not receive the emotional support she needed from her mother or husband.
 The cracks began to appear in the marriage of Alice and Louis, and their relationship was never the same again after this.
 After this, Alice threw herself into her charity work and spent time on projects on social reforms and housing problems.

-On 14 December, the anniversary of her father’s death, Alice died.
+Alice died on 14 December, the anniversary of her father’s death.
 Her final words had been ‘dear papa’ as she must have been reflecting on the death of her father at the time.
 Princess Victoria mourned her sister deeply but was not allowed to attend her funeral due to the hostilities between their nations.
 Alice was the first child of Victoria and Albert to die, and her mother survived her by two decades.

 Even after Alice’s death, her family continued to suffer terrible tragedies.
 Alice’s daughter Alix went on to marry Tsar Nicholas II of Russia and Elisabeth married Grand Duke Sergei Alexandrovich of Russia.
-These choices of marriage partners were a fatal mistake for Alice’s daughters, as both were brutally murdered by the Bolsheviks, as were Alix’s five children which led to the end of the Romanov dynasty.
+These choices of marriage partners were a fatal mistake for Alice’s daughters, as both were brutally murdered by the Bolsheviks, as were Alix’s five children, which led to the end of the Romanov dynasty.
 In 1978, Alice’s grandson Louis Mountbatten was assassinated by the IRA.
 Her daughters Alix and Irene both passed the haemophilia gene on.